rodekruis/Flood_impact_models/README.md

 I have used 5-fold cross-validation to get estimates of several performance metrics for the random forest model.
 This approach randomly divides the set of observations into five groups, or outer-folds, of approximately equal size.
 One outer-fold is treated as testset, and the model is trained on the remaining four outer-folds (trainingset).
 In a random forest you can tune different parameters: for example, the number of trees (ntree), tree size (maxdepth) and the number of predictor variables used for split selection (mtry).
 I didn’t tuned the parameters of this model yet (using a nested cross-validation), but just used the default settings of the parameters .
 So the model (with the default settings) is fitted on the outer trainingset, and the Area Under the Curve (AUC), the confusion matrix, the accuracy and the F1-score were computed on the outer testset.
 This whole procedure was repeated five times; each time, a different outer-fold of observations was treated as the testset.
 So, this process resulted in five estimates of the AUC, the confusion matrix, the accuracy and the F1-score.
 An overall estimate of each performance metric was calculated by averaging all the 5 values on the particular performance metric.

 ## 4. Results:
-I have runned the 4 (above described) models with total impact as dependent variable and the remaining 5 rainfall variables and 12 CRA variables as independent variables.
+I have runned the 4 (above described) models with total impact as dependent variable and the remaining 5 RAIN variables and 12 CRA variables as independent variables.
 The results of each of the models are reported below:

 ### Lasso logistic regression: